 - ½ teaspoon kosher salt plus more to taste

 - ¾ teaspoon Chinese 5 spice powder

-- Heat the oil in a stockpot or dutch oven over medium high heat, and saute onion and apple until slightly soft and they start to turn golden.
+- Heat the oil in a dutch oven or large saucepan over medium high heat, and saute onion, apple, and ginger until slightly soft and they turn lightly golden.